Reduce Dachshund Shedding

 Our favorite Dog Shampoo and Conditioner combo is called Earthbath.
 Note: they are concentrated formulas, so you won’t need to use a lot of product and will need a few extra rinses before drying.

-Dachshund Grooming Guides for Different Coats
+Dachshund Grooming Video Guides

 Quality Diet and Hydration